burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 On that technical note, we would like to share complete information regarding the C programming language and all primary C++ programming language standards: C++03/98, C++11, C++14, C++17, and C++20.
 If you do not know C++, this note is less likely for you because it contains subtle technical details for people who are at least familiar with it a bit.
 Here "know" has a weak sense.
 We have also tried to appeal in that note to people with a not-so-big background in C++.

 Do not get us wrong.
 If you have never seen the C++ language to obtain knowledge, we recommend first dedicating some time to reading original books by Bjarne Stroustrup.
 It would be only more effective for you.
 In recent years, Bjarne Stroustrup has made a lot of effort by providing easy-to-read books such as ["Principles and Practice Using C++"](https://www.stroustrup.com/programming.html) and ["A Tour of C++ (Second Edition)"](https://www.stroustrup.com/Tour.html).
-We highly recommend for whom this language is new to first read any of those books.
+We highly recommend that people who are new to this language is new to first read any of those books.

 If you're unsure whether you should learn C++ or not, then maybe the example presented in section *[Why learn C++ if I know Python (Toy Example)](#why-learn-c-if-i-know-python-toy-example)* of this document will bring some consideration to your mind.
 C++ is complex, but currently, it's one of the fastest (in terms of execution speed in CPU) high-level, general-purpose programming languages in the world.
 It can be observed from comparison tests such as [benchmarksgame-team.pages.debian.net/benchmarksgame](https://benchmarksgame-team.pages.debian.net/benchmarksgame/performance/binarytrees-cpu.html) and checking the language in which compute demanding applications in your domain have been written.
 In our experience in most cases, it will be C or C++.

 Sometimes you must write software for a software platform (Java Virtual Machine, JavaScript Engine, Python interpreter).
 This is the case for instance when you can not execute real code in a target computing machine for some reason.
-In such circumstances, the defacto standard can be another programming language: not C and not C++ at all or a dialect of C or C++.
+In such circumstances, the de facto standard can be another programming language: not C and not C++ at all or a dialect of C or C++.
 Analyzing when it is good or bad to limit users from using C++ or in fact any compiled language is out of the scope of that technical note.

 However, it is important to note that there is a notion of a programming language (in a very strong sense) that converts algorithms into the language of a computing machine.
 If Language always requires a software platform to operate - it is not a programming language (See https://www.stroustrup.com/bs_faq.html#Java for a discussion about this).